Mobilité Francophone

 Nope, that’s why this is the easiest LMIA exempt work permit you can get outside of the IEC Program.
 The requirements are totally different than the IEC program (like the Working Holiday).

-• There is no age restriction.
+• There is no age limit, making it open to all age groups.

 What are the requirements for the Mobilité Francophone?